 Complementing our broadcast television slate will be three digital programs available on 9Now and YouTube.

 Full Time with Crawf, presented by AFL legend Shane Crawford and Nine News reporter Ayrton Woolley, dropped across digital channels at 8.30pm each Sunday, March 22.
-With a recap of the day’s footy action, Full Time with Crawf will also tackle the headlines and key talking points from the week, taking a look at post-match media conferences and bringing viewers up to date with the latest on injuries, reports and suspensions.
+With a recap of the day’s footy action, Full Time with Crawf also tackled the headlines and key talking points from the week, taking a look at post-match media conferences and bringing viewers up to date with the latest on injuries, reports and suspensions.

 Our second new digital program is Talk of the Town, on Wednesday afternoons, which returned March 18.
-Each week, Sam McClure, Warren Tredrea and Seb Costello will dissect the key issues in footy’s heartland.
+Each week, Sam McClure, Warren Tredrea and Seb Costello dissected the key issues in footy’s heartland.
 We’ll have agenda-setters across the country and Talk of the Town will be their platform to zero in on the big news in their respective markets that may not be making headlines elsewhere.

 Nine’s unrivalled coverage also encompasses our top-rating football callers across radio stations 3AW and 6PR as well as our award-winning writers at The Age.
-Featuring a roll-call of commentators, expert analysts and esteemed journalists, 3AW will bring you the best call from the best matches every week of the season.
+Featuring a roll-call of commentators, expert analysts and esteemed journalists, 3AW brought you the best call from the best matches every week of the season.
 And with The Age, you’ll always be up to the mark, whether online or in print, with unrivalled reporting from the best football writers in the land.

 Nine’s AFL Executive Producer, Matt Conway, said: “Footy on Nine will make its mark in 2020.
 Nine’s award-winning team of commentators and journalists will come together across television, newspapers, radio and online to provide unique insight.